apache/jena-site/source/documentation/notes/datasetgraph.md

 persistence).
 It still needs MRSW to archive isolation.

-Read-committed needs synchronization safe datastructures -including co-ordinated changes to several place at once (ConcurrentHashMap isn't enough - need to update 2 or more ConcurrentHashMaps together).
+Read-committed needs synchronization safe datastructures -including co-ordinated changes to several places at once (ConcurrentHashMap isn't enough - need to update 2 or more ConcurrentHashMaps together).

 ### TDB